 SOLD OUT!
 An Introduction to Soil Identification for Foresters

-Tutor: Dr Andy Moffat, Research Fellow at Forest Research - A return of the popular course, an introduction to forest soils, which combines classroom theory and outdoor practical sessions.
+Tutor: Dr Andy Moffat, Research Fellow at Forest Research - A return of this popular course, an introduction to forest soils, which combines classroom theory and outdoor practical sessions.

 The course consists of a mix of classroom theory sessions and outdoor practical sessions at nearby Alice Holt Research Station.
 The course will enable delegates to: